PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 The prediction suggestion appears as colored text following the user’s cursor.
-This enables new and experienced users of PowerShell to discover, edit, and execute full commands based on matching predictions from the user’s history or additional providers.
+This enables new and experienced users of PowerShell to discover, edit, and execute full commands based on matching predictions from the user’s history or additional plugins.

-Additional providers enhance historic predictions by providing domain specific commands and task completions.
-Predictive IntelliSense includes an extension model to support the registration of additional providers.
+Additional plugins enhance historic predictions by providing domain specific commands and task completions.
+Predictive IntelliSense includes an extension model to support the registration of additional plugins.

 Predictions may be displayed in either **InlineView** or **ListView** depending on the user’s preference.
 Below, predictions are displayed with InlineView.